 Manage Remote MCP Servers

-This guide shows you how to manage the lifecycle of MCP servers, including editing configurations, pausing servers to save costs, and permanent deletion.
+After creating an MCP server, you can manage its lifecycle, including editing configurations, pausing to save costs, and permanent deletion.

 Prerequisites